Brands use a lot of technical language when they talk about waterproofs, mostly because lot of tech goes into making your waterproof work!

-Breathability in waterproof jackets depends on solid state diffusion, so water vapour is absorbed through the fabric and passed to the other side.
-The water vapour will always try to move to the least humid side of the fabric to maintain an equilibrium, so in most conditions this means the water passes from the inside to the outside of the jacket.
-However, when it’s very humid your jacket will feel less breathable.
+Breathability in waterproof jackets depends on 'solid state diffusion': water vapour is absorbed through the fabric and passed to the other side.
+The water vapour will always try to move to the least humid side of the fabric to maintain an equilibrium.
+In most conditions this means the water passes from the inside to the outside of the jacket.
+However, when it’s very humid, your jacket will feel less breathable.

 Air permeability is the measurement of how much air a fabric allows to pass through it.
 Not all waterproofs have an air permeability rating, but jackets with this rating will probably have a lower MVTR than jackets without.
 This doesn’t necessarily mean they’re not as breathable, as you’re less likely to overheat when you’ve got a bit of airflow in your jacket.

-Dirt and abrasion could be stopping your DWR from working, reducing breathability.
-Read on for more on that one…
+Dirt and abrasion: Dirt and abrasion could be stopping your DWR from working, reducing breathability.
+Which brings us to...

-Durable Water Repellent (DWR) is a coating that stops water from sitting on your jacket, making it bead up and roll off instead.
-Without a DWR coating, the outer fabric would ‘wet out’ (become saturated with water), so your jacket would feel less breathable and heavier and you’d feel colder because the water in the fabric would conduct heat away from your skin.
-Regular cleaning and reproofing will maintain the DWR coating so your jacket continues to repel water.
+A Durable Water Repellent (DWR) is a fabric coating that stops water from soaking into your jacket, causing it to bead up and roll off instead.
+Without a DWR coating, your jacket's outer fabric would ‘wet out’ (become saturated with water).
+When this happens your jacket loses its breathability, becomes heavier and feels colder because wet fabric conducts heat away from your skin.
+Regular cleaning and reproofing maintain the DWR coating so your jacket continues to repel water.

-Your DWR makes water bead up into droplets and roll off the surface of you waterproof so that it maintains its breathability
+Your DWR makes water bead up into droplets and roll off the surface of your waterproof so that it maintains its breathability